bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This style is primary used with a quote-bundle to ask that a quotation mark to be placed before and after the entire bundle.

++ fit

+  This style is used within a Diagram to express the fact that when drawing an image as a background then it should follow this rule to stretch/reduce image when the viewport's aspect ratio does not agree with that of the image.